nourmcnean/DataSprintTest/README.md

 # DataSprintTest
 In this projest we worked with NYC Taxi Trips database.
-Taxi Trips data in New York City were devided seperately for each year from 2009 to 2012. this data was accompanied with Vendor Lookup: Taxi Service Company Data  and Payment Lookup:Map between prefixes and actual payment types.
+Taxi Trips data in New York City were devided seperately for each year from 2009 to 2012. this data was accompanied with Vendor Lookup: Taxi Service Company Data  and Payment Lookup: Map between prefixes and actual payment types.

 the columns are :